 Waist: One-button fly, mid-rise

-What we don’t: Waistband is slightly bulky and non-adjustable; no zippered storage.
+What we don’t: Waistband is slightly bulky and uncomfortable under a hipbelt; no zippered storage.

 However, as we alluded to above, the Halle II does have some drawbacks.
-Our main gripe is the waistband, which has no way of cinching tighter (unless you add a belt) and is prone to digging into our stomach when compressed under a backpack’s hipbelt.
-What’s more, we found ourselves in between sizes with the Prana, with the bigger option being a bit baggy and the other being too tight—the lack of wiggle room at the waist made it hard to find a true middle ground.
-Finally, while the front pockets are reasonably deep, the back pockets are too small for a smartphone (not to mention that the flaps get in the way), and the shorts don’t feature any zippered storage.
-But if you can nail a good fit, the Halle II is an overall capable and well-rounded hiking design that looks the part around town, too.
-And if the button-and-fly closure is a dealbreaker, check out the Halle E-Waist Short II, which features a lower-profile elastic waistband.
+Our main gripe is the waistband: While the interior drawcord is nice for dialing in a more personalized fit, we don’t think it’s as effective as an integrated belt.
+And when knotted behind the button, it’s prone to digging into our stomach when compressed under a backpack’s hipbelt.
+Finally, while the front pockets are reasonably deep, the back pockets are too small for a smartphone, and the shorts don’t feature any zippered storage.
+But if you don’t mind these details, the Halle is an overall capable and well-rounded hiking design that looks the part around town, too.
+And if you’re looking for more storage, a zippered pocket, and an integrated belt, the Stretch Zion Cargo Shorts are just $10 more and feature the same durable fabric.

-See the Prana Halle II Short 5" See the Prana Halle II Short 7"
+See the Prana Strech Zion Halle Short 5" See the Prana Stretch Zion Halle Short 3"

 A Close Second (With a Better Waistband Design)